YannickBihege/spring-6-rest-mvc/README.md

 * [Spring Framework 5: Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO) - Get the most modern and comprehensive course available for the Spring Framework!
 Join over 17,200 over Guru's in an Slack community exclusive to this course!
 More than 5,700 students have given this 53 hour course a 5 star review!
 * [Spring Boot Microservices with Spring Cloud Beginner to Guru](https://www.udemy.com/course/spring-boot-microservices-with-spring-cloud-beginner-to-guru/?referralCode=6142D427AE53031FEF38) - Master Microservice Architectures Using Spring Boot 2 and Cloud Based Deployments with Spring Cloud and Docker
 * [Reactive Programming with Spring Framework 5](https://www.udemy.com/reactive-programming-with-spring-framework-5/?couponCode=GITHUB_REPO_SF5B2G) - Keep your skills razor sharp and take a deep dive into Reactive Programming!
-* [Testing Spring Boot: Beginner to Guru](https://www.udemy.com/testing-spring-boot-beginner-to-guru/?couponCode=GITHUB_REPO_SF5B2G) - ** Best Selling Course** Become an expert in testing Java and Spring Applications with JUnit 5, Mockito and much more!

 ### DevOps
-* [Apache Maven: Beginner to Guru](https://www.udemy.com/apache-maven-beginner-to-guru/?couponCode=GITHUB_REPO_SF5B2G) - **Best Selling Course** Take the mystery out of Apache Maven.
-Learn how to use Maven to build your Java and Spring Boot projects!
 * [OpenAPI: Beginner to Guru](https://www.udemy.com/course/openapi-beginner-to-guru/?referralCode=0E7F511C749013CA6AAD) - Master OpenAPI (formerly Swagger) to Create Specifications for Your APIs
 * [OpenAPI: Specification With Redocly](https://www.udemy.com/course/openapi-specification-redocly-api-documentation/?referralCode=863C443928D61D9A3831)
 * [Docker for Java Developers](https://www.udemy.com/docker-for-java-developers/?couponCode=GITHUB_REPO_SF5B2G) - Best Selling Course on Udemy!
 Learn how you can supercharge your development by leveraging Docker.
 Collaborate with other students in a Slack community exclusive to the course!